mauritssilvis/darts/cli/java-darts-cli/README.md

                             latter value only applies when the number of throws is fixed.
                             Default: optimal
   -n, --throws=<throws>   The number of throws.
-Set this value if you want to
+Set this value to find
-                            find checkouts with a fixed number of throws.
+                            checkouts with a fixed number of throws.
                             Default: 0
   -o, --output=<output>   The output format.
 Supported values: Markdown, JSON,
                             HTML, string.